 SurveyMonkey Audience Design Guidelines

 Buying responses through SurveyMonkey Audience?
 As you build your survey, follow these guidelines to make sure your order is a success.
-You should also read SurveyMonkey Audience Policies to check that your survey complies with our content policy.
+You should also read SurveyMonkey Audience Policies to check that your survey complies with our Acceptable Uses Policy.